Kotlin/dokka/plugins/developer_guide.md

 Generation of the page that points to all module for which we generates documentation.

 This step uses `CoreExtensions.allModulePageCreator` entry point.
 It is required to have exactly one extension registered for this entry point.
-Having more will trigger an error, unless all except one will have parameter `isFallback` set to true, in which case the non-fallback extension will be used.
+Having more will trigger an error, unless only one is not overridden.

 The extension is required to implement  `PageCreator` interface: